 CONTAINER ALERTS

-ContainersAlerts allows users to view alert messages regarding container actions.
+ContainersAlerts allow users to view alert messages regarding container actions.
 For example: A container was marked present at a location (during Stock Taking), or a container was marked missing at an ATM when the order record said it should have been there.